knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 4. Identify the location of the basket.
 5. Calculate the right angle and force to shoot the ball into the basket.
 6. Shoot the ball.
-7. Repeat until no balls are left or a set period expires.

 Even though it might seem simple to us, each of these steps needs to be meticulously defined for a robot to perform them.
 How does it "scan" or "pick up"?
 Each of these larger tasks can be further decomposed into smaller, more precise actions, each constituting part of the overall algorithm.